carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 > ## CHALLENGE 2.1 - Checking for Installed Packages
 > Which command would you use to check for packages ready for use?
 >> ## SOLUTION
->> To see what packages are installed, use the `installed. packages() command`.
+>> To see what packages are installed, use the `installed.packages()` command.
 This will return a matrix with a row for each package that has been installed.
 > {: .solution}
 {: .challenge}